IMG_20180127_150040790

 How it works

 Each year, the universities that make-up the Collegiate Robot Football Conference (CRFC), meet to play football, with robots.
-Each team consists of eight, printer-sized robots that specialize as quarterbacks, running backs, receivers, centers, linemen, and kickers.
+Each team consists of eight, printer-sized robots that specialize as Quarterbacks, Running Backs, Receivers, Centers, Linemen, and Kickers.
 The robots are remotely controlled, move on wheels, and play according to rules, based on American football, on a field the size of a basketball court.

 The Purpose

-The goal of this robotics initiative is to use the allure of competitive football to showcase how engineering can enrich our lives and provide that excitement normally associated with sporting events.
+The purpose of this robotics initiative is to use the allure of competitive football to showcase how engineering can enrich our lives and provide that excitement normally associated with sporting events.
 The Robotic Football effort was developed at the University of Notre Dame and was created to enhance engineering education in the eyes of employers by providing hands-on experience, integrating a variety of disciplines to produce a football-playing team of robots.
 Robot Football has been growing since 2008, with several teams currently under development, and a constant desire to further expand the number of participating programs.

 valpo_scrimmage_2017